1. Application of Policy

-We will not disclose your personal information to our business partners where requested by you.
+We will not disclose your personal information to our business partners where requested by you in writing.

 Do we disclose personal information overseas?

-We may disclose personal information to overseas recipients in countries such as the United States of America and India.
+We may disclose personal information to overseas recipients for purposes such as offshore data storage.

 If at any time you do not wish to continue to receive particular information from us or one of our business partners, you may contact TTI at firstname.lastname@example.org to request that your name be removed from a mailing list for a publication or other marketing materials.

-You may deal with us on an anonymous basis or by using a pseudonym when making inquiries through our Website, or when you make general inquiries by telephone and do not require a further response from us.
-However, we may need certain contact details from you to respond to inquiries.
+You may deal with us on an anonymous basis or by using a pseudonym when making enquiries through our Website, or when you make general enquiries by telephone and do not require a further response from us.
+However, we may need certain contact details from you to respond to enquiries.

 Generally, we will require your personal information in order to transact with you.

 We will use all reasonable efforts to maintain the integrity of your personal information.
-We have established audit procedures to assist in keeping personal information of members up to date.
+We have established procedures to assist in keeping personal information of learners, candidates and members up to date.